aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

     2. You might manipulate **streaming objects that can be read only once**; this prevents subsequent calls from being empty
     3. You might return **more than 64K** of data _e.g., `message too long` error_

-Alternatively, use the `captureResponse: false` option in both `tracer.captureLambdaHandler()` and `tracer.captureMethod()` decorators, or use the same option in the Middy `captureLambdaHander` middleware to instruct Tracer **not** to serialize function responses as metadata.
+Alternatively, use the `captureResponse: false` option in both `tracer.captureLambdaHandler()` and `tracer.captureMethod()` decorators, or use the same option in the Middy `captureLambdaHandler` middleware to instruct Tracer **not** to serialize function responses as metadata.

 === "method.ts"